batortaller/ComputePipeline/README.md

 ### Error Handling

-The system uses the `OperationError` structure to handle various failure scenarios:
+The system uses the `OperationError` structure to handle various failure scenarios.
-- `RegistryError`: Operation registration issues
-- `NetworkError`: Remote resource access failures
-- `FileError`: Local file system issues
-- `ReadError`: Data reading problems
-- `ParseError`: Data parsing failures

 Each error includes:
 - Error type
 - Descriptive message
 - Failed operation name
 - Last successful result (if any)

-### Extension Points

-The system can be extended by:
-1. Creating new DataType classes
-2. Implementing new Operation classes
-3. Registering operations with the pipeline

-This architecture allows for:
-- Type-safe data processing
-- Automatic operation chaining
-- Robust error handling
-- Easy extension with new operations and data types
-- Clear separation of concerns between data types and operations